joaomcteixeira/Tree-of-Life/docs/Implementation.md

 ### messages.py

 The majority of the messages that are displayed during the installation process are organized inside the `messages.py` file.
-Messages and titles can be formated using the `_formats*` functions.
+Messages and titles can be formatted using the `_formats*` functions.
 These messages provide a functional template for you to use right away, yet, you can very easily rewrite these messages to properly fit your project.

 ### The Updater script

 Also, an **updater** script is provided in the `executables.py`.
 The updater is ready-to-use as long as the related variables in `host_project_vars.py` are configured according to the host project.
-Read further [here](https://github.com/joaomcteixeira/Tree-of-Life/wiki/Workflow#updater).
+Read further [here](https://github.com/joaomcteixeira/Tree-of-Life/blob/master/docs/Workflow.md#updater).

 ## License headers